If you know your four-letter type, you can find your detailed profile below.

-It also suggests that every person has a preference to one of these functions (more details on Carl Jung’s theory here).
+It also suggests that every person has a preference for one of these functions (more details on Carl Jung’s theory here).

 Later Isabel Briggs Myers and Katharine Cook Briggs — none of them a psychologist — expanded on Jung’s theory, suggesting that there are 16 possible personality types (the list and links to detailed personality portraits can be found below).

 Over the years, more and more psychologists and researchers explored the subject and added their own observations.
 As for today, numerous books have been written and several personality assessments exist.